cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/index.md

 ---
 parent:
-  title: Introduction to Blockchain
+  title: Chapter Overview - An intro to blockchain
-  description: A chain of blocks
-  number: 1
   description: What is blockchain technology and how does it work?
-title: Chapter Overview - An intro to blockchain
 tag: fast-track
 order: 0
 ---